Jianyang, Sichuan: Demographics

 As of 2012, there are just over 1.48 million residents estimated to be living in Jianyang.
 Of these, the vast majority (some 1.21 million) are rural residents.
 The natural population growth rate without taking into account net migration figures is 1.19% as of 2012.
 Over 99% of the population is of Han ethnicity.
 There are small Yi, Tujia, and Tibetan populations, each numbering no more than a few hundred.

 Climate

 Transportation

 Development of local transport advanced rapidly between 1990 and 2010.
 Jianyang is served by numerous local freeways, including an expressway that connects it to Chengdu, the Chengdu-Chongqing Expressway, and the Second Ring Expressway of Chengdu, in addition to China National Highways 318, 319, and 321.

 Jianyang Railway Station serves the city.
 Jianyang South Railway Station is a high-speed rail station on the Chengdu–Chongqing Intercity Railway.

-As of 2016, the Chengdu Tianfu International Airport, intended to be a new hub servicing southwestern China, is under construction in the Jianyang area.
+Chengdu Tianfu International Airport, intended to be a new hub servicing southwestern China, is in operation.